-Carbon steel and stainless steel pan both of them are widely popular.
+Carbon steel and stainless steel pans both are widely popular.
 Both of them have so many benefits as they are nonreactive, nonporous, lightweight, sturdy, and durable.
 Additionally, both types of pans are also the best choice for professional chefs.
 They are strong enough for heavy use.
 Besides all of these similarities, they have numerous differences also, which makes them different from one another.
-In this post, I’ve added a comparative discussion between Carbon Steel Vs Stainless Steel Pan including their pros and cons.
-Check below to know everything about carbon steel and stainless steel pan.
+In this post, I’ve added a comparative discussion between Carbon Steel Vs Stainless Steel Pan, including their pros and cons.
+Check below to know everything about carbon steel and stainless steel pans.

 Stainless Steel Pan

 Stainless steel is mainly a low carbon, iron-based steel which has several metals to raise its corrosion resistance and durability.
 Stainless steel always contains at least 10% of chromium metal.
 Other metals can add aluminum, nickel, silicone, and copper.
 The composition of metals determines the level or grade of stainless steel pans.

 However, stainless steel has poor heat conductivity, so the pans are usually made with an aluminum or copper core.
 A layer of aluminum or copper sandwiched between the stainless steel to increase the pan’s heat conductivity.
 Stainless steel pans are strong, more durable, and also come with a lifetime warranty.
 Moreover, they are stable for versatile uses.

 Advantages of Stainless Steel Pan

 - High-quality and timeless classical cooking product.

 - The stainless steel pan is safe to use in the oven.